Need help dealing with violent or distressing online content? Learn more

 Immersive technology

 You can also find information about how to help keep your family safe when using immersive technologies.
 Immersive technology is an emerging format that provides new ways to access entertainment, education and health.
-It also introduces new safety challenges.

 Users of immersive technology may use headsets, hand-held controllers and haptic or touch devices to interact with or navigate virtual reality environments.
 Quest Pro, Oculus Quest, Oculus Rift S, HTC Vive, PlayStation VR and Valve Index are examples of headsets.
 These enable you to experience and interact in three-dimensions (3D) with digital content in a way that looks, sounds and feels almost real.
 Types of immersive technologies include augmented reality (AR), virtual reality (VR), mixed reality (MR) and haptics.
 One example of where you may be able to use parental controls is the metaverse, in which you will need your child to link their account to yours.